Environments (AWS accounts)

 What we investigated

-Let teams decide
+Option A: Let teams decide

-• quickly becomes hard to track
+- infrastructure quickly becomes hard to track

-• can become messy
+- it can become tangled and messy

-• doesn’t support the central alignment we’re trying to achieve
+- doesn’t support the central alignment we’re trying to achieve

-• teams truly have autonomy and empowerment to run their infrastructure in the way they believe is best
+- teams truly have autonomy and empowerment to run their infrastructure in the way they believe is best

-• teams can understand their own configuration as they are the ones who built it
+- teams can understand their own configuration as they are the ones who built it

-One account, strong attribute-based access controls
+Option B: One account, strong attribute-based access controls

 Having one account is by far the easiest setup to have.
 You can use VPCs out of the box to enable cross-resource communication, you only have to set up IAM users once, and you can easily see all resources in one place.

-Early on, we explored using strong attribute-based access control (ABAC) so teams can only view their own resources in an account, alongside strong IAM policies to stop cross-team resource interaction.
+Early on, we explored using strong attribute-based access control (ABAC) so teams can only view their own resources in an account, alongside strict IAM policies to stop cross-team resource interaction.
 Some of the issues with this is that:

-• ABAC isn’t supported on all AWS resources, and requires resources to be tagged (it doesn’t work on untagged resources)
+- ABAC isn’t supported on all AWS resources, and requires resources to be tagged (it doesn’t work on untagged resources)

-• finding the cost of an application becomes extremely hard to do, where billable items like Data Transfer aren’t easily attributable directly to a source
+- finding the cost of an application becomes extremely hard to do, where billable items like Data Transfer aren’t easily attributable directly to a source

-• deprovisioning infrastructure or applications can become tricky if there are thousands of resources in one account
+- deprovisioning infrastructure or applications can become tricky if there are thousands of resources in one account

-• resources aren’t truly isolated, as they’re all in one account
+- resources aren’t truly isolated, as they’re all in one account

-• the blast radius is huge
+- the blast radius is huge

-Separate by business unit and SDLC
+Option C: Accounts separated by business unit and SDLC stage

 This is how most multi-account architectures are set up and it is recommended by most cloud providers to go to at least this level of granularity.
 Some issues with this are listed above in What we’re trying to fix.